IRMaGe-3T/irmage-tools-resources/docs/users/mriqc.md

-# mriqc
+# MRIQC

 ## Introduction

-[mriqc](https://mriqc.readthedocs.io/) is a BIDS-App for quality control of functional fMRI and structural (T1w and T2w) data. mriqc extracts no-reference IQMs (image quality metrics).
+[MRIQC](https://mriqc.readthedocs.io/) is a BIDS-App for quality control of functional fMRI and structural (T1w and T2w) data.
+MRIQC extracts no-reference IQMs (image quality metrics).

+The aim of MRIQC is to extract image quality metrics (metrics without reference, i.e. that cannot be compared to a reference value for measurement since there is no ground truth about what that number should be).
+A visual report with mosaic views of a number of cutting planes and additional information is also obtained.

-mriqc works only with input data in [BIDS](BIDS.md) format.
+MRIQC works only with input data in [BIDS](BIDS.md) format.

-The [workflows](https://mriqc.readthedocs.io/en/latest/workflows.html) are described in mriqc documentation and the code is on [github](https://github.com/nipreps/mriqc).
+The [workflows](https://mriqc.readthedocs.io/en/latest/workflows.html) are described in MRIQC documentation and the code is on [github](https://github.com/nipreps/mriqc).

 There are some workflows's differences between the different versions, so the IQMs of the same image can vary if you are using different version.
 Always use the same version to process a cohort.